Thompson Sampling for Infinite-Horizon Discounted Decision Processes: Concluding Remarks and Discussion

-In our setting, we show that the expected residual regret of TS decays exponentially to 0 in the worst case (Proposition \ref{proposition1}).
-We explore the conditions under which the posterior sampling error converges to 0 with almost sure probability (Theorem \ref{CLtheoremSECOND}).
-At the crux of these theorems are certain sufficient conditions, which we present in Assumption \ref{existenceofLimitPosterior}, which rule out oscillating functions that would prevent complete learning.
-Finally, we show that a probabilistic version of the expected residual regret vanishes (Corollary \ref{corollary1}), similar to its expected-valued version.
-At the crux of this corollary is the sufficiency condition that we present in Assumption \ref{existenceofLimitRR}.
+We then specialize our analysis to a particular sampling-based algorithm, namely Thompson sampling (TS).
+We show that the expected residual regret of TS decays to zero exponentially fast in the worst case (Proposition \ref{proposition1}).
+To establish this result, we extend the assumption in \cite{kim2017thompson}, originally developed for finite state and action spaces under the average reward criterion, to a more general setting with Borel state and action spaces and a discounted infinite-horizon objective.
+Under this condition, we show two additional results.
+First, that the posterior sampling error converges to zero almost surely (Theorem \ref{CLtheoremSECOND}).
+To ensure this convergence, we impose Assumption \ref{existenceofLimitPosterior}, which rules out oscillatory behavior that would prevent complete learning.
+Second, that the probabilistic counterpart of (iii) also vanishes (Corollary \ref{corollary1}).
+This result relies on the sufficiency condition stated in Assumption \ref{existenceofLimitRR}, which simply requires that the residual regret admits an almost sure limit.
 A future direction of research is to study the implications of Assumptions \ref{existenceofLimitPosterior} and \ref{existenceofLimitRR} in specific problem contexts.
 In addition to conditions on the underlying chain structure, complete learning may be a necessary but not sufficient condition for Assumption \ref{existenceofLimitRR} to hold.

-To the best of our knowledge, the notion of an ADO policy from the adaptive learning literature had not been connected to TS.
-By leveraging connections between these settings, we offer a novel concept of learning.
-Under some mild assumptions, we provide guarantees of learning in both expected and probabilistic senses in settings with general state and control spaces, using the infinite-horizon discounted reward criterion.
-An interesting extension of the setup in this paper is to analyze the performance of the novel concept of learning (i.e., expected residual regret) under broader settings, e.g., under general chain structures.
+To establish these results, we relate the notion of asymptotic discount optimality from the adaptive control literature to TS, a connection that, to the best of our knowledge, has not been established before.
+By leveraging the relationship we establish between these settings, we offer a novel concept of learning.
+An interesting extension of the setup in this paper is to analyze the performance of the new metrics of regret we introduce (i.e., expected and probabilistic residual regret) under broader settings, e.g., under general chain structures.
+We reiterate that our results hold for chain settings where $q^\gamma(\cdot\mid x,u)$ is strictly positive $\forall \gamma\in\mathcal{P}$, which rules out chains with absorbing states.
+Yet, by construction, the expected residual regret is a viable concept independent of the underlying chain structure; it is applicable to any structure.
+Hence, deriving the performance of the residual regret in broader settings is a potential direction of further research.